If your landlord sends you a notice to quit or files an eviction case against you

 If your landlord tries to evict you because of your abuser’s behavior, you may have a defense.
 You are not responsible for the actions of the person who abused you.
 These protections apply to all victims and survivors of domestic violence or abuse.
 They apply to all genders, sexes, and gender expressions.

 File a Motion to Dismiss and an Answer right away if you are served with:

 - Anything from the court asking to remove you from your home.

-Fill out a Motion to Dismiss for no Essential Eviction.
+Fill out a Motion to Dismiss.
 Call the court clerk’s office and ask how they want you to send it.
 They may tell you to email it.
 Send your landlord or their lawyer a copy.
 You can email it to your landlord’s lawyer.

 Fill out an answer form.

 - You did not do what the landlord says you did

 - You are a survivor of domestic violence.
 And

 - You are not responsible for the actions of the person who abused you.